JayBrown/VBBar/README.md

 # VBBar <img src="https://github.com/JayBrown/VBBar/blob/master/img/VBBar_icon.png" height="20px"/>

-**BitBar plugin (shell script) to access and search the Berlin and Brandenburg public transportation information from the OS X menu bar**
+**BitBar plugin (shell script) to access and search the Berlin and Brandenburg public transportation information from the macOS menu bar**

 ![VBBar-screengrab](https://github.com/JayBrown/VBBar/blob/master/img/VBBar_grab.png)

 ## Current status
 Alpha (pre-release)… the script is still pretty wild; if you know shell scripting, and if you have a bit of experience with the BitBar quirks, and if you know how to improve this thing, then make it so!

-Minimum OS X for full functionality: **10.10**
+Minimum macOS for full functionality: **OS X 10.10**

 ## Prerequisites